ping/pylibby/README.md

 When downloading an book, you can specify the output format using a custom format string.
 Substitutions include:

 %t - title
 %a - author
 %s - series
 %S - subtitle
 %v - volume (book in series)
 %p - publisher
 %y - year published
 %n - narrator
-%i - isbn
+%i - ISBN
-%o - ODID
+%o - Overdrive ID

 Additionally, you can include text, but make it conditional on if the book is in a series.
 To do so, simply include: